atomisthq/docs/docs/developer/sdm.md

 When you deploy your SDM to production, check the recommendations under [Deploying your SDM][prod].

 [prod]: sdm-deploy.md#production (SDM Production Deployment Considerations)

+## Stop

+Control-C will stop the client.
+Restart it after code changes with `atomist start` again.

 ## Project structure